-In Newark, this study is also targeting people who may identify as housing insecure and people engaged with one of Newark’s community-based organizations or city departments for wraparound support.
+In Newark, this study also targeted people who may identify as housing insecure and people engaged with one of Newark’s community-based organizations or city departments for wraparound support.
 Housing insecure is used as an umbrella term that encompasses individuals who experience several dimensions of housing problems including affordability, safety, quality, insecurity, and loss of housing.

 No, if you were not selected to participate in this program, you cannot receive the disbursement.

 You can become an ambassador or advocate of the program.
 We provide training to our ambassadors to help them understand how to talk about the pilot program to others and we will include you in our community of individuals who will be the first to learn about our preliminary findings throughout the two-year period.
+To serve as an ambassador, email us at firstname.lastname@example.org.

 We will work with our research team through Mayors for a Guaranteed Income to help distribute surveys every six months.
 The surveys will help us assess different areas related to income volatility, housing security, and overall health and well-being (just to name a few).
 The success of this program will be based on whether more individuals are able to report improved conditions related to housing security (for example, some examples of how success will be defined include an increase in the number of participants who are able to secure housing or an increase in the number of people who are able to afford housing without facing the looming threat of eviction).